Size Sexual Dimorphism in Dinosaurs - A Hypothesis

 The big cats, except for the lion, are solitary.
 They also raise their young.
 In all of the species, males are significantly larger.
 Contrast that with the rorquals, or baleen whales.
 In all rorquals, females are slightly larger than males.

 The big cats have a few offspring at a time, a relatively short gestation period, and are available to gestate in relatively short periods of time.
 The female has an interest in having healthy offspring, so the force of the males having to obtain size and prowess to compete prevails, thus the males are larger.

-Rorquals on the other hand, reproduce very slowly, have long gestation periods, have only one calf at a time, and do not gestate as regularly.
+Rorquals, on the other hand, reproduce very slowly, have long gestation periods, have only one calf at a time, and do not gestate as regularly.
 Like the cats, the female also has an interest in having a robust, healthy calf.
-However there is another force at work.
+However, there is another force at work.
 The male wants to maximize the passing on of his genetics.
-But, he will not be around to raise the calf with the female.
+But he will not be around to raise the calf with the female.
 Baleen whales have one dangerous potential predator in the ocean - the killer whale.
 The defense baleen whales have to survive orca attacks are their sheer size and strength.
 But calves, not having attained full size, are vulnerable to being killed should the mother and her calf encounter pods of transient orcas.
 Therefore, the male wants the calf to be born as large as possible, and also to grow as fast as possible.
 A larger female generally gives birth to a larger calf, and carries more milk to enable the calf to consume more, growing larger at a potentially faster rate.
-That force, when paired with the opposing force of the female's desire for a male's prowess, results in a very close size variation, with females slightly larger.
+That force, when paired with the opposing force of the female's desire for a male's prowess results in a small size variation, with females emerging slightly larger.
 The strength of those opposing forces affects not only the outcome, but the degree of the outcome.
 The sexual size dimorphism is not strong in baleen whales, whereas it is stronger on the opposite side in the big cats.

 Solitary and Orphaned